 SonicJs is a modern, open source content management system and web application framework.

 Field types are the building blocks of a content type.
-They are mapped to fields in the database and UI controls on the font end.

 The setting section in the admin interface is, not surprisingly just a content type and can be extended just like any content type.

 Shortcodes are small html-like tags that can be rendered on the server or client side.
 They allow for a great deal of UI/UX flexibility while building out website page.

 Generally, shortcodes are automatically generated when you add a module to a page.
 However, there may be more advanced scenarios where you might want to manually edit them (and their surrounding divs) to achieve a more highly customized UI.
 Here are a few examples:

 Regardless of your intended use case with SonicJS, it is highly recommended that you head over to the User Guide and at least scan thru it.